 Business guide: Understanding why and how to achieve pay equality in small-to-medium businesses

 Being paid fairly and equally for work of equal or comparable value is a basic human right.
-Regardless of where we work – or our sex, gender, race or age – we are all entitled to be paid and treated fairly at work.
+Regardless of where we work – or our sex, gender, race, age, abilities or care-giving status – we are all entitled to be paid and treated fairly at work.

 You can download a PDF version of this resource – see the link at the bottom of the page.